 There are many stories as to how the Laperal House, or the White House as it’s commonly called, became so haunted.
 Some say it was due to the Japanese occupation during World War II.

 Others say it was already haunted right from the beginning.
 The house was formerly owned by Don and Dona Roberto and Victorina Laperal.
 It was built back in the early 1900s and served as the family’s summer home.
 They had six children and a nanny who took care of the younger kids.
 One by one, everyone in the family started dying.
 From the nanny who apparently killed herself up in the attic to the father who died on the steps of the house, nobody was spared.

 Over the years, the house has turned into a popular tourist site in Baguio.
 Currently, it is closed to the public, but many visitors still report seeing strange shadows or hearing noises.
 It is said that sometimes, the little girl can still be seen waiting at the entrance, to this day.

 My Personal Experience

-My most recent visit to Baguio was actually just earlier this year, when I went with K, my dad, and a couple other family members for a two-night getaway from the city life.
+My most recent visit to Baguio was actually just earlier this year when I went with K, my dad, and a couple of other family members for a two-night getaway from the city life.

 I was determined to show my cousins all the scary sites on this list, but since my dad was the one driving (and believe me, he’s the biggest scaredy-cat of them all) he wouldn’t allow us to even step foot in any of them.
 He did relent when it came to the Laperal ‘White’ House, however, since it was just along the way.